TheOdinProject/curriculum/web_development_101/installfest_prerequisites.md

 ### Introduction
 Before we can install ruby and get ready to launch a rails application, we have to set up the operating system to be compatible.
 If you are using a `MacOS` or `Linux` machine already, you can safely skip this section.
-Otherwise, select the method you would like to use below.
+Otherwise, clidk on the dropdown of the method you would like to use below.

 <details markdown="block">
 <summary class="dropDown-header">Linux Dual Boot